 While the PRC economy has experienced significant growth in the past three decades, growth has been uneven, both geographically and among various sectors of the economy.
 The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall PRC economy, but may also have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations that are currently applicable to us.
 In addition, in the past the PRC government implemented some measures, including interest rate increases, to control the pace of economic growth.
 These measures may cause decreased economic activity in the PRC, which may adversely affect our business and results of operations.
 In July 2021, the PRC government provided new guidance on PRC-based companies raising capital outside of the PRC, including through arrangements called variable interest entities, or VIEs.
+In December 2021, China Securities Regulatory Commission, or CSRC, published for public comment the draft rules that require Chinese companies including VIEs to file with the CSRC within three business days after applying for listing on a foreign exchange.
+On February 17, 2023, the CSRC enacted the Trial Measures for Administration of the Overseas Securities Offerings and Listings by Domestic Enterprises, and several supporting rules, collectively the New Filing Rules.
+According to the New Filing Rules and combined with the clarification in the CSRC Answers to Reporters' Questions, PRC-based companies adopting VIE structure are allowed to carry out overseas offerings and listings, but at the same time, the New Filing Rules emphasize the examination and verification requirements for the listing of the PRC-based companies with VIE structure.
 In light of such developments, the SEC has imposed enhanced disclosure requirements on PRC-based companies seeking to register securities with the SEC.
 Although we do not have a VIE structure, due to our operations in the PRC, any future PRC, U.S. or other rules and regulations that place restrictions on capital raising or other activities or require enhanced disclosure by PRC-based companies could adversely affect our business and results of operations.
 If the business environment in the PRC deteriorates from the perspective of domestic or international investment, the PRC government may intervene with our operations and our business in the PRC and the United States, and the market price of our ADSs could be adversely affected.